Irritable Bowel Syndrome

 Stress and anxiety can worsen IBS symptoms in some people.
 The best approach for reducing stress and anxiety depends upon your situation and the severity of your symptoms.
 Have an open discussion with your clinician about the possible role that stress, and anxiety could be having on your symptoms, and together decide upon the best course of action.

 - Some people benefit from formal counseling, with or without antidepressant or antianxiety medications.
 Cognitive behavioral therapy helps you to focus on a particular problem in a limited time period.
 You learn how your thoughts contribute to anxiety or stress and learn how to change these thoughts.

 - Participation in a support group can also be valuable.

-- Many patients find that daily exercise is helpful in maintaining a sense of well-being.
+- Many patients find daily exercise to be helpful in maintaining a sense of well-being.
 Exercise can also have favorable effects on the bowels, therefore, 20 –60 minutes, 3 –5 times per week of moderate to vigorous intensity exercise is recommended.

 Anticholinergic drugs block the nervous system's stimulation of the gastrointestinal tract, helping to reduce severe cramping and irregular contractions of the colon.

 Tricyclic antidepressants (TCAs) have a pain-relieving effect in people with IBS.
 The dose of TCAs is typically much lower than that used for treating depression.
 It is believed that these drugs reduce pain perception when used in low doses, although the exact mechanism of their benefit is unknown.TCAs also slow movement of contents through the gastrointestinal tract and may be most helpful in people with diarrhea-predominant irritable bowel syndrome.Should be used cautiously in patients with constipation.